The Day Def Leppard’s Steve Clark Died

 Clark, however, never seemed to be dedicated to a purely metal sound.
 Like his idol Page, Clark wasn't just about sticking to one aesthetic.
 He idolized Page just as much for the elder's work as a producer and songwriter as he did his guitar playing.
 Clark was fastidious in the studio, writing and rewriting material over and over until he felt it was good enough.

-“We wrote ‘Armageddon It’ in Dublin, and there’s not one section that survived,” he said in an interview.
-“The chorus wasn’t strong enough, so we changed the chorus.
+"We wrote 'Armageddon It' in Dublin, and there’s not one section that survived," Clark told Musician.
+"The chorus wasn’t strong enough, so we changed the chorus.
 Then we thought the chorus is so strong, the verse is a bit weak.
 We rewrote the verse and said the bridge stinks.
-There’s not one existing note from the original, but a progression that went over about three years.”
+There’s not one existing note from the original, but a progression that went over about three years."

-The band was headed for some rough times, though, despite its continuing success.
-Their fourth album, Hysteria, would become the band’s biggest success to date, and Clark’s last album.
+Def Leppard was headed for some rough times, though, despite its continuing success.
+Hysteria would become the band's biggest success to date – and Clark's last album.

-“He sat there with a cigarette taking it all in,” Collen said.
-“Mutt gave him a big hug, then we all hugged him and told him that we loved him.
-That was a very tearful and emotional experience for all involved, especially when the doctor explained to us that about 70 percent of alcoholics who get to this level usually end up getting killed either by accident or overuse.”
+"He sat there with a cigarette taking it all in," Collen recalled in his autobiography Adrenalized.
+"Mutt gave him a big hug, then we all hugged him and told him that we loved him.
+That was a very tearful and emotional experience for all involved, especially when the doctor explained to us that about 70 percent of alcoholics who get to this level usually end up getting killed either by accident or overuse."

 After his death, the rest of the members of Def Leppard recorded Adrenalize.
-While Clark died before he could record any parts for the album, he did contribute some songwriting.
-Adrenalize entered the U.K. and U.S. charts at No.1 when it was released in 1992.
-It would be the band’s last huge commercial success.
+While Clark died before he could record any parts for the album, some of his songwriting was used.
+Adrenalize entered the U.K. and U.S. charts at No. 1 when it was released in 1992; it would be the band's last huge commercial success.

 You Think You Know Def Leppard?